JeffreyUrban/monorepo-template/README.md

 # monorepo-template

-**A composable monorepo template that references external project templates**
+**A Python + Typescript monorepo template that composes external project templates**

 Unlike traditional monorepo templates that embed all project scaffolding, this template provides the monorepo *structure* and *tooling to add projects later* using your existing cookiecutter templates.